-A dispatch from an Indian base in Antarctica: Lockdown on the only continent untouched by Covid-19
+Lockdown in Antarctica: Life on an Indian base on the only continent untouched by Covid-19

 Antarctica is the coldest, driest and windiest continent on Earth.
 The extreme conditions of Antarctica have ensured that the environment here is in pristine shape and have also made this the most isolated place on the planet.

-I have been here since November, as the medical officer to India’s 39th Indian Scientific Expedition to Antarctica.
+I have been here since November, as the medical officer to the 39th Indian Scientific Expedition to Antarctica.
 The continent is home to around 70 active research bases belonging to various countries.
 These bases house more than 4,000 people during the summer and around 1,000 people in winter.
 They spend an entire year in isolation, conducting research projects on the icy continent.

 India has maintained a strong presence in Antarctica since 1981.
 Every year, summer and winter teams are sent to two Indian research bases, Maitri and Bharati, to carry out diverse scientific studies.
 This year, the winter team has 23 members deployed at the Bharati station.
 It is my responsibility to conduct regular health check-ups to ensure the physical and mental wellbeing of my team mates.